Readme-Workflows/readme-replacer/README.md

 - `replace` is the value that the `search` value should be replaced with.
 In our example above would any appearance of `{foo}` be replaced with `Bar`.
 - `eval` is a boolean to set whether the `replace` value should be evaluated by the Action for further manipulation.
 It essentially allows you to set Javascript code that would be executed when the Action runs (i.e. `new Date().toLocaleString()` would be executed as Javascript code and the result used as replacement for the search string).

-You can find an [Example JSON file][example] with some recommended placeholders in this Repository.
+You can find a [JSON file][default] which would be the default placeholders in the workflow in this repository.

 ## Links